This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Managing Diseased Plants

-- Remove infected plants immediately to stop fungal management issues
+- Remove infected plants immediately using clean tools

-- Dispose of diseased material away from compost bins
+- Dispose of diseased material away from compost areas

 Employing Winter Cover Crops